DefiLlama/DefiLlama-Adapters/liquidations/README.md

 ## Examples and references

-You may refer to the Aave V2 and Angle Protocol adapter for examples of how multi-chain protocols are handled.
+You may refer to the Aave V2 and Angle Protocol adapter for examples of how multichain protocols are handled.

 For a complete onchain (non-subgraph) adapter, you may refer to the MakerDAO adapter.